 Sensor fusion is the merging of data from multiple sensors to achieve an outcome that far exceeds using each sensor individually.

-AVs need to perceive the environment with very high precision and accuracy.
+AVs need to perceive the environment with very high precision and accuracy, empowering data analytics solutions in automotive.
 This ensures a safe driving experience.
 The combination of sensors used to fuse the data at speeds of one gigabyte per second leaves drivers safe in the knowledge that their AV is fully prepared for all road scenarios.

 All technology has its strengths and weaknesses.
 Individual sensors found in AVs would struggle to work as a standalone system.
 Fusing only the strengths of each sensor, creates high quality overlapping data patterns so the processed data will be as accurate as possible.

 A fused sensor system combines the benefits of single sensors to construct a hypothesis about the state of the environment the vehicle is in.

 Types of the most critical autonomous vehicles sensors